cseanburns/personal_knowledge_mgmt/src/3-information-sources-resources.md

 ### Full-text Resources

-Periodical indexes and abstracting services do not necessarily provide direct full text access.
-You might wonder what the point is if you can't get the full text of some source that the library tells you exists.
+Since periodical indexes and abstracting services do not necessarily provide direct full text access, you might wonder what the point is if you can't get the full text of some source that the library tells you exists.
 The point is that even if the library doesn't